Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 without awareness of this situation, then it can fail.

-The body of every for
+The body of every for in statement should be

-statement that does filtering.
+wrapped in an if statement that does filtering.
 It can select

 for a particular type or range of values, or it can exclude functions,